-(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence (drainage plumbing), a provisional tradesperson’s licence and provisional tradesperson’s licence (drainage plumbing) are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.
+(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence, a tradesperson’s licence (drainage plumbing), a provisional tradesperson’s licence and provisional tradesperson’s licence (drainage plumbing) are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.

 (7) For the purposes of subregulation (1), a restricted plumbing permit is a type of permit, regardless of what plumbing work is specified or authorised by the permit.

 [Regulation 20A inserted in Gazette 28 Jun 2004 p.
 2411-12; amended in Gazette 19 Dec 2014 p.
-4835-6 and 4841.]
+4835-6 and 4841; 29 Apr 2016 p.
+1335.]

 21. Duration of licence or permit

-(1) A licence or permit remains in force, subject to these regulations, for the period mentioned in whichever of subregulation (1a), (1b), (1c) or (1d) is applicable, and that period is to be stated in the licence or permit.
+(1) A licence or permit expires on the day that is —

-(1A) A licence that is issued on or after 1 June 2007 remains in force until the end of the period of —

-(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing), 12 months; or
+(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing) — the day of the 1st anniversary of the day on which the licence is issued; and

-(b) in any other case, 3 years,

-beginning on the day on which it is issued.
+(b) otherwise — the day of the 3rd anniversary of the day on which the licence or permit is issued.

-(1B) Except as provided in subregulation (1d), a renewed licence or permit remains in force until the end of —
+(2) A licence or permit that is renewed under these regulations expires on the day that is —

-(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing), 12 months; or
+(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing) — the day of the 1st anniversary of the day on which the licence is renewed; and

-(b) in any other case, 3 years,

-after the day on which it would otherwise have expired.

-(1c) A licence or permit that is in force immediately before 1 June 2007 remains in force until 30 June 2007.
+(b) otherwise — the day of the 3rd anniversary of the day on which the licence or permit is renewed.

-(1d) If a licence or permit that is due to expire on 30 June 2007 is renewed, the renewed licence or permit remains in force until the end of the period specified, as required by regulation 20(1a), in the notice of renewal issued under regulation 20(1).
+(3) If an application for the renewal of a licence or permit is made in accordance with regulation 19A but the licence or permit is not renewed before the expiry of the licence or permit —

-(1e) If a licence or permit is renewed under subregulation (1d) for a period of less than 3 years, the renewal fee is the relevant fee set out in Schedule 1 reduced pro rata and rounded up or down to the nearest whole dollar.

-(2) A permit remains in force, subject to these regulations, while the permit holder’s licence, permit or authorisation referred to in Schedule 3 clause 7(2)(b) is in force.
+(a) the licence or permit is to be taken to have effect on and from the day immediately following its expiry until any of the following occur —

+(i) the Board refuses to accept the application;

+(ii) the applicant withdraws the application;

+(iii) the Board renews or refuses to renew the licence or permit;

+(iv) the licence or permit is suspended or cancelled;

+and

+(b) the licence or permit, if renewed, is to be taken to have been renewed on the day immediately following its expiry.

-(3) Within 7 days of the day on which a permit holder’s licence, permit or authorisation referred to in Schedule 3 clause 7(2)(b) ceases to be in force, the holder must —
+(4) No later than 7 days after the expiry of a licence or permit, the licensee or permit holder must —

-(a) give his or her permit and identification card to the Board; and
+(a) give to the Board the licence or permit and the identification card given to the licensee or permit holder; and

-(b) where practicable, remove or obliterate all references to his or her permit in advertisements and business documents (as defined in regulations 25 and 25A respectively).
+(b) where practicable, remove or obliterate all references to his or her licence or permit in advertisements and business documents (as defined in regulations 25 and 25A respectively).

-Penalty applicable to subregulation (3): $2 000.
+Penalty for this subregulation: a fine of $2 000.

+(5) For the purposes of subregulation (4), the expiry day of a licence or permit is the later of the following days —

+(a) the day on which the licence or permit expires; or

+(b) if subregulation (3) applies, the day the licence or permit ceases to have effect under subregulation (3)(a).

-[Regulation 21 inserted in Gazette 7 Oct 2005 p.
-4516-17; amended in Gazette 29 May 2007 p.
-2505; 19 Dec 2014 p.
-4836 and 4841.]
+[Regulation 21 inserted in Gazette 29 Apr 2016 p.
+1335-7.]

 21A.
 Photograph of applicant etc., requirements for

-(1) A photograph of an applicant, licensee or permit holder must be a passport size photograph of the head and shoulders of the applicant, licensee or permit holder.
+(1) A photograph of an applicant, licensee or permit holder must be a photograph of the head and shoulders of the applicant, licensee or permit holder.

 (2) The photograph must be less than 1 month old at the time it is provided to the Board.

-(3) The photograph must be provided with the proof that the photograph complies with subregulations (1) and (2) required by the Board.
+(3) The photograph must be provided in a format approved by the Board and with the proof that the photograph complies with subregulations (1) and (2) required by the Board.